The “Constitution of the Individual” was written by author, classical composer, pianist, singer, and songwriter, James Greiner.

 If, however, this individual―as you hypothesized―committed a tyrannical act toward me, I would not resist with violence.
 I would also grant this person forgiveness.

-NEWS ANCHOR: James, there are those that say that violence is an integral part of life; it’s unavoidable.
+NEWS REPORTER: James, there are those that say that violence is an integral part of life; it’s unavoidable.
 What do you say to that?

 JAMES: Life is what you make it.
-For example, if you’re an individual who wants to continue with violence, you will search out examples in life that support that position.
-If, however, you want to continue with nonviolence, you will search out examples in life that support a position of nonviolence.
+For example, if you’re an individual who wants to continue with violence, you will seek out examples in life that support that position.
+If, however, you want to continue with nonviolence, you will seek out examples in life that support a position of nonviolence.

-NEWS ANCHOR: I’d like to turn to another topic, James.
+NEWS REPORTER: I’d like to turn to another topic, James.
 What elements determine the legitimacy of a constitution?

 JAMES: Virtue and truth.

-NEWS ANCHOR: You wouldn’t consider military or financial might as contributing factors to a constitution’s legitimacy.
+NEWS REPORTER: You wouldn’t consider military or financial might as contributing factors to a constitution’s legitimacy.